Zeta201/DestiniAI/README.md

 - Trained models are saved at: `saved_models/gnn_model.pt`
 - On restart, the service automatically loads the saved model to avoid retraining

 ---

-## How This Fits Into the Bigger System

-This is **one of several microservices** in the Destini ecosystem.
-Other services (not in this repo):

-- `DestiniColab`: Colaborative filtering engine
-- `DestiniRL`: Reinforcement Learning based feedback refiner
-- `DestiniVision`: Vision model for profile photo-based embedding
-- `DestiniOrchestrator`: Central blackboard controller to merge multiple recommendation sources

-This GNN service runs independently but is queried by the orchestrator via API.

----

----